 Customer: “Can you do Data Vault on Snowflake?”

-Me: “Well, yes I can see your confusion in that case, but the name has nothing to do with data warehouse design really.
+Me: “Well, yes, I can understand your confusion in that case, but the name has nothing to do with data warehouse design really.
 In fact, we support any type of relational design, including Data Vault.”

-For those of you have not yet heard of the Data Vault System of Business Intelligence or simply Data Vault (DV) modeling, it provides (among other things) a method and approach to modeling your enterprise data warehouse (EDW) that is agile, flexible, and scalable.
+For those of you who have not yet heard of the Data Vault System of Business Intelligence or simply Data Vault (DV) modeling, it provides (among other things) a method and approach to modeling your enterprise data warehouse (EDW) to be agile, flexible, and scalable.